dineshsingh099/dineshsingh099/README.md

 ## 🧑‍💻 About Me

-I am a data science student passionate about AI, machine learning, and building smart solutions using Python.
+I love exploring data and building AI-powered solutions that create real-world impact.

 ---